 - The University of Chicago Graduate School of Business was the first leading U.S. business school to establish a campus in Asia.
 It began its executive MBA course in September 2000.

 - Shanghai Jiao Tong University and Nanyang Technology University teamed up to offer executive MBAs in 2003.

 - The University of California, Los Angeles, in partnership with the National University of Singapore, introduced executive MBA programs in 2004.

 - Plans are in the pipeline for the Massachusetts Institute of Technology, in partnership with Seoul’s Sungkyunkwan University, to offer MBAs through a program funded by the Samsung Foundation.

 Going for a song in Singapore

-Singapore long striving to become an international education hub, stands best positioned to increase its global reach if MBA programs in the United States continue losing their popularity among international students due to difficulties in obtaining student visas and comparatively exorbitant tuition costs.
+Singapore, long striving to become an international education hub, stands best positioned to increase its global reach if MBA programs in the United States continue losing their popularity among international students due to difficulties in obtaining student visas and comparatively exorbitant tuition costs.
 Where else can you earn an MBA for a song?
-Government-supported schools like the National University of Singapore and Nanyang Technology University, even in partnership with top schools like the University of California, Los Angeles, last year charged less than Singapore $24,000 (U.S. $13,900) for an MBA program.
-Plus, increasing competition should ensure that prices remain low in the future.
+The MBA programmes in Singapore government supported schools costs approximately US$47,000 for the entire program.
+Increasing competition should ensure that prices remain low in the future.